 He is the youngest son of Alfred Newman (1900-1970), the longtime musical director of 20th Century Fox and the composer of scores for such films as Wuthering Heights, The Hunchback of Notre Dame, The Diary of Anne Frank and All About Eve.
 As a child, Thomas pursued basic music and piano studies.
 However, it was not until after his father’s death that the younger Newman, then age 14, felt charged with the desire to write.
 He later studied composition and orchestration at USC with Professor Frederick Lesemann and noted film composer David Raksin, and privately with composer George Tremblay.
 He completed his academic work at Yale University, studying with Jacob Druckman, Bruce MacCombie and Robert Moore.
 Newman also gratefully acknowledges the early influence of another prominent musician, the legendary Broadway composer Stephen Sondheim, who served as a great mentor and champion.

 A turning point in Newman’s career took place while he was working as a musical assistant on the 1984 film, Reckless, for which he soon was promoted to the position of composer.
 And so, at the age of 27, Newman successfully composed his first film score.
 Since then he has contributed distinctive and evocative scores to many acclaimed films, including Desperately Seeking Susan, The Lost Boys, The Rapture, Fried Green Tomatoes, The Player, Scent of a Woman, Flesh and Bone, The Shawshank Redemption, Little Women, American Buffalo, The People Vs. Larry Flynt, Oscar and Lucinda, The Horse Whisperer, Meet Joe Black, American Beauty, The Green Mile, Erin Brockovich, In The Bedroom, Road to Perdition, Finding Nemo, Lemony Snicket’s A Series of Unfortunate Events, Cinderella Man, Jarhead, Little Children, The Good German, Revolutionary Road, Wall-E, The Help, The Iron Lady, The Best Exotic Marigold Hotel, Skyfall, Spectre, Victoria & Abdul, The Highwaymen, Tolkien, Steven Spielberg’s Bridge of Spies, and the critically acclaimed 1917.
 Newman also composed the music for HBO’s acclaimed 6-hour miniseries Angels in America directed by Mike Nichols.
 He received an Emmy Award for his theme for the HBO original series Six Feet Under.
-Most recently, Newman scored Steven Soderbergh’s Let Them All Talk and director John Lee Hancock’s Little Things.
-His current and upcoming projects include director John Madden’s Operation Mincemeat, directors Carolin Reid and Channing Tatum’s Dog, and director Marc Forster’s White Bird: A Wonder Story, and Amblin Entertainment’s The Last Voyage of the Demeter.
+His current film projects include director John Madden’s Operation Mincemeat, director Marc Forster’s White Bird: A Wonder Story, and Amblin Entertainment’s The Last Voyage of the Demeter.